go-gost/docs/en/docs/tutorials/reverse-proxy.md

         type: wss
 ```

-Use the `sniffing` option to enable traffic sniffing, and pass the `host` option in `forwarder.nodes` to set the (virtual) hostname for each node.
+Use the `sniffing` option to enable traffic sniffing, and pass the `filter.host` option in `forwarder.nodes` to set the (virtual) hostname for each node.

 ![Reverse Proxy - Remote TCP Port Forwarding](/images/reverse-proxy-rtcp.png)